CloudCannon/documentation/_getting_started/navigation_and_includes.md

 Go to your browser and navigate around the site, the current page has a red font.
 At this point we have a basic working website we can hand off to a client.

-Let's look at hosting and adding a CMS so non-technical users can update the website.
+Let's look at hosting and adding a CMS so non-developers can update the website.